icebob/moleculer-java-site/src/actions.md

     <img src="action-balancing.gif" alt="Action balancing diagram" />
 </div>

-## Call services
+## Calling Actions

-To call a service, use the `broker.call` method.
+To call an Action, use the `broker.call` method.
-The broker looks for the service (and the node) that has the operation and calls it.
+The broker looks for the Service (and the node) that has the Action and calls it.
-The function returns a [Promise](https://berkesa.github.io/datatree-promise/).
+The Action returns a [Promise](https://berkesa.github.io/datatree-promise/).

-### Syntax
 ```java
 Promise res = broker.call(actionName, params, opts);
 ```